umkamemay/umkamemay.github.io/README.md

 ## About
 Hello, I'm Vitya!
-I'm a 1st-year PhD student advised by [TBD](https://medicine.yale.edu/bbs/) within the [Cellular and Molecular Physiology Department](https://medicine.yale.edu/physiology/) at Yale School of Medicine.
+I'm a 1st-year PhD student advised by [TBD](https://medicine.yale.edu/bbs/) pursuing a degree in [Cellular and Molecular Physiology](https://medicine.yale.edu/physiology/) at Yale School of Medicine.
 I previously worked in the [Camell Lab](https://camell.umn.edu/), the [Mills Lab](https://millslab.dana-farber.org/), and the [Barrett Lab](https://barrettlab.bwh.harvard.edu/) prior to starting graduate school, where I developed a background in immune and metabolic alterations in various disease contexts.

 Outside of the lab, I enjoy reading, listening to music, going to botanical gardens and caring for houseplants, and trying out new foods.